 - Use a torch/flashlight in a darkened room to spot the dried trails from last nights’ invasion then follow them back to any entry points.

-- Check along walls, around doors, pipes, vents and under cabinets for any gaps then seal with one of the methods below.
+- Check for joints, holes and gaps along walls, around doors, pipes, vents and under cabinets.

-- For the same reason scattering pellets under the fridge won’t increase the number of slugs coming in – there are already enough delicious smells in your house for any slug to investigate.
+- Pellets in a dish under the fridge won’t increase the number of slugs coming in – there are already enough delicious smells in your house for any slug to investigate.

 Pellets applied where slugs are likely to hide is the very best way to control slugs and snails.
 The new generation of slug baits is effective, tasty to slugs and best of all not toxic to children, pets and wildlife.
 Baits developed in the last few years are based on iron phosphate, a compound not really toxic to anything except slugs and snails.
 Once they eat this bait slugs will stop feeding and then crawl away to die a few days later.

 Old-style baits contain metaldehyde, a chemical toxic to dogs, cats, wildlife and people.
-Dogs will seek out bait pellets even if scattered about the garden.
+Dogs will seek out bait pellets even if scattered across the garden.
 Some metaldehyde baits are coated with ‘animal repellent’ – this is an improvement but we have all seen the things a dog will eat – to us it’s just not worth the risk.
 Please buy baits formulated only with iron phosphate and labeled “pet and wildlife safe”.
-The dogs, cats, hedgehogs, snakes, children, toads and birds all thank you!
+The dogs, cats, hedgehogs, snakes, birds, toads and children will thank you!